Selection Process for Executive Secretary

 Marta Tavares is a Venezuelan attorney, and she currently works as a human rights specialist with the IACHR Registry Group.
 She graduated from the University of Zulia in 2002 and did her postgraduate studies in international human rights law at American University's Washington College of Law (2007).
 She was a Rómulo Gallegos Fellow (2007-2008) and did a number of professional practicums at nongovernmental organizations based in Washington, D.C.
 She has also worked on the state of Zulia’s Civil and Commercial Court and Court for the Protection of Children and Adolescents.

 Norma A. C. Colledani Toranzo

-Norma A. C. Colledani Toranzo of Argentina is Chief of Staff of the IACHR, where she has held different positions since 2002.
-She is currently one of the lawyers on the team for the Southern Cone Regional Section.
-She is also in charge of issues related to economic, social, and cultural rights in the Executive Secretariat, and coordinates the Commission's Fellowship and Internship Program.
+Norma A. C. Colledani Toranzo of Argentina is coordinator of the Public Policy and Technical Cooperation Section.
+She has worked at the IACHR since 2002, holding different positions, she was interim chief of staff, and she was a member of the work team for the Southern Cone Regional Section; She was in charge of matters related to Economic, Social and Cultural Rights (DESC) in the Executive Secretariat, and coordinated the Scholarship and Internship Program.
 Norma Colledani studied law at the National University of Tucumán, Argentina, where she graduated at the top of her class (2001).
 She pursued postgraduate studies in women's human rights at the National University of Chile and a master's degree (LL.M.) in international law and human rights at American University's Washington College of Law (2006), in Washington, D.C.

 Pedro Vaca Villarreal